simritdhanjal/simritdhanjal.github.io/_posts/2025-08-21-ai-education.md

 Deep learning requires sustained engagement of System 2, allowing skills practiced deliberately to eventually become automatic in System 1.

-Cognitive load theory (and, frankly, most of our experiences in college) shows that we cannot passively absorb complex concepts.
+Cognitive load theory (and, frankly, most of our experiences in college) shows that we're unable to passively absorb complex concepts.
 Instead we need repetition, reflection, and challenge to commit knowledge into long-term memory.
 It’s why schools emphasize daily practice, weekly repetition, and a bit of a challenge to drive growth.

-Vygotsky’s zone of proximal development makes the same point: growth happens when learners are stretched just beyond their comfort zones.
-When they are challenged, but not overwhelmed, and ideally with guidance.
+Vygotsky’s zone of proximal development makes the same point, that growth happens when students are stretched just beyond their comfort zones, challenged yet not overwhelmed.

 Consider a student learning algebra.
-They struggle through equations, make mistakes, and gradually build an intuitive model of how to approach different problems.
+They work through equations, make mistakes, and gradually build an intuitive model of how to approach different problems.
 This struggle and experimentation strengthens reasoning skills and lays the foundation for problem solving across contexts.
 It’s why prestigious universities often say their students “learn how to learn”.
 The rigor itself is what shapes lasting cognitive habits.

 If AI is used primarily as a shortcut, that struggle disappears.
 The student may see the answer but wouldn’t internalize the reasoning behind it, hence knowledge remains superficial.
 As we know, true learning isn’t simply knowing what is correct.
 It’s understanding why it’s correct and being able to apply and adapt that reasoning in unfamiliar situations.

-Maybe AI can support this process, but only if it is treated as a guide, not a replacement.
+Maybe AI can support this process if it is treated as a guide, not a replacement.

 ## Lessons from History (and from the Classroom)
-This is not the first time technology has been hailed as “revolutionary” for education.
+This isn't the first time technology has been hailed as “revolutionary” for education.

 Thomas Edison once predicted motion pictures would replace textbooks.
 Radio and television were promised to democratize knowledge.
 Decades later, MOOCs (massive open online courses) were said to make elite education universally accessible.
 Each of these innovations served as great tools for access to information, but none “revolutionized” the education system itself.